DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - The recipient (or anyone else) can demonstrate that process to a third party providing nonrepudiation
     - Data encryption provides confidentiality
 - 3.6.7 Integrity (e.g., hashing)
-    - Hash Functions have a very simple purpose — they take a potentially long message and generate a unique output value derived from the content of the message called a **message digest**
+    - Hash Functions have a very simple purpose — they take a potentially long message and generate a unique output value derived from the content of the message called a **Message Digest**
         - hash function implements encryption with a specified algorithm, but without a key
         - Provides a fixed-size hash value from variable-length input, used for ensuring data integrity.
         - used to ensure message sent by the originator is the same one received by recipient